 - 1 An input is what you put into something.
 The output is what you produce.
 When you do your homework, the input is your effort and the output is your finished work.
 If you don't put in a lot of effort into your work, what will the output be? - 2 Labor is work.
 Farmers put in a lot of labor on their farms.
 What types of labor do you put in at home? - 3 Protein is very important for our bodies.
 Protein gives us energy and helps us grow.
 We can find protein in meat, eggs, and cheese.
-What types of food do you eat that give you protein? - 4 Veterinary medicine is what you need to study to become a veterinarian.
-What would you like to study when you grow up? - 5 Exotic animals are animals you find at the zoo.
-Some veterinarians care only for exotic animals.
-Can you think of some exotic animals? - 6 An arborist is someone who studies and cares for trees.
-What other jobs are there that care about things in nature? - 7 A machinery mechanic is someone who fixes broken machines.
-What might a mechanic fix on a farm?
+What types of food do you eat that give you protein? - 5 It is important to take care of our environment, or the area around us.
+How can you take care of the environment? - 6 Recycling is when trash is saved and reused to make something else.
+What are some things that can be recycled?
+Why is recycling important? - 7 Fertilizer can be added to soil to make plants grow faster and healthier.
+Why is fertilizer important to farmers?